shadowbq/matrix.dot.files/README.md

 docs/README.md - Navigating the DOCS
 ```

-Installation and Setup Guides for the extentions
+Installation and Setup Guides for the extensions

 ```
 docs/README.bash.md